-2.2.2 Field information
+2.2.2.
+Field information

-The 30 teaching and learning buildings on this university's main campus amount to 122,000 m2 of gross internal area floor space.
+The 30 teaching and learning buildings on this university's main campus amount to 122,000 m2 of the gross internal area floor space.
 Reporting the individual offices, hundreds of centrally bookable classrooms and their respective corridor floor plans, lighting levels and light sources was outside of the scope of this study.
 The focus of this study was instead on the participant's responses to their lit environment in all of those spaces.
-All of the spaces mentioned were lit with fluorescent lighting, re-commissioning infrequently took place in practice as specialist external commissioning engineers charged up to £1,000 per day.
-The quality of good lighting has been discussed alongside the very real goals of time and budget constraints, whilst acknowledging that indifferent, adequate and even bad lighting is unfortunately a norm for some11.
+All of the spaces mentioned were lit with fluorescent lighting, re-commissioning infrequently took place in practice as specialist external commissioning engineers charged up to £1000 per day.
+The quality of good lighting has been discussed alongside the very real goals of time and budget constraints, whilst acknowledging that indifferent, adequate and even bad lighting is unfortunately a norm for some.11

-2.3 Data analysis
+2.3.
+Data analysis

 A thematic analysis approach and initial coding method was used.
 This assumes the researcher has no preconceived theories about how people use their space or how they choose to light it.
 There are no hypotheses given as it starts from an open point of view about letting the participants speak candidly about their position and viewpoint.
-The process of data analysis followed the flow chart detailed in Figure 1.
-The initial analysis was conducted using process coding (also known as 'action coding')12, to identify the main categories found when summarising participant responses.
+The process of data analysis followed the flow

-Analysis Action Analysis Description Transcribe Audio files sent to third party transcription service and returned as MS Word .doc files Listen & Read Listen to the audio files for each participant and read through the transcript at the same time to check for errors Iterative Read all of the interview transcripts thoroughly Make notes Write initial notes and codes - process coding, selecting salient quotes Iterative Re-read all of the transcripts with initial notes and codes seeing if there are new codes and if there are common themes Produce themes Develop themes from the codes that are interpretive at a higher level than the specific codes - thematic analysis Focus Utilise focussing strategies (Saldana, 2016) 1) Select three themes that summarises the codes 2) Top ten quotes Iterative Re-read the transcripts again to ensure the themes are emerging from the data Write results Write up results and tailor focussing strategies to suit data analysis and interpretation
+Analysis action Analysis description Transcribe Audio files sent to third party transcription service and returned as MS Word.doc files Listen & read Listen to the audio files for each participant and read through the transcript at the same time to check for errors Iterative Read all of the interview transcripts thoroughly Make notes Write initial notes and codes - process coding, selecting salient quotes Iterative Re-read all of the transcripts with initial notes and codes seeing if there are new codes and if there are common themes Produce themes Develop themes from the codes that are interpretive at a higher level than the specific codes -thematic analysis Focus Utilise focussing strategies 1) Select three themes that summarises the codes 2) Top ten quotes Iterative Re-read the transcripts again to ensure the themes are emerging from the data Write results Write up results and tailor focussing strategies to suit data analysis and interpretation chart detailed in Figure 1.
+The initial analysis was conducted using process coding (also known as 'action coding'),12 to identify the main categories found when summarising participant responses.